Mannerow/doordash-duration-prediction/README.md

 **`experimentation.ipynb`**

 This Jupyter notebook is used for exploratory data analysis (EDA) and initial experimentation with the DoorDash delivery duration prediction dataset.
 It imports necessary packages and downloads the dataset from Kaggle.
 The notebook includes steps for data exploration, such as loading the dataset into a Pandas DataFrame, checking for missing values, and creating new features like delivery duration.
 It also performs data visualization to identify outliers and understand data distributions.
 The notebook demonstrates the process of data cleaning by removing outliers and preparing features for modeling.
 It concludes with building a simple linear regression model using a pipeline, splitting the data into training and test sets, and evaluating model performance using metrics like RMSE and MAE.
 This notebook serves as an interactive environment to explore and experiment with different approaches before formalizing them into the main project pipeline.

+**`start.sh`**

+This Bash script automates the setup and deployment process for the project.
+It begins by loading environment variables from a `.env` file and exporting them.
+It then navigates to the Terraform directory to initialize and apply the Terraform configurations, setting up the necessary infrastructure.
+After returning to the main directory, it builds a Docker image and logs in to AWS ECR.
+The script tags the Docker image and pushes it to the ECR repository.
+Finally, it starts the Docker containers using `docker compose up`.

 **`run_flow.py`**